polterguy/polterguy.github.io/index.md

 * 10x code quality
 * 10x security

-Magic is free to run over localhost, on your local development machine - But will [cost you a fee](https://servergardens.com/buy/) of ~~€2.495~~ **€49** if you choose to install it unto a server.
+Magic will [cost you a fee](https://servergardens.com/buy/) of **€49** for each developer in your organisation.
-Notice this reduction in price, is a limited time offer and will be stopped without prior notice, at which point the standard price of €2.495 will be applied.
-A developer license of Magic, allows one developer to run Magic on an inifinite amount of servers.
+This allows your developers to create and publish as many Magic applications as they please (no royalties).

 ## Documentation